razgarabedi/imagedropify/README.md

 ```
 **Important Notes on Permissions:**
 *   Replace `node_user` with the actual username that will run the `pm2` process for your Next.js app.
-*   **ACLs are strongly recommended.** The `setfacl -dR` commands are critical for ensuring `www-data` automatically gets the necessary read/execute permissions on files and directories newly created by `node_user` within `public/uploads`.
+*   **ACLs are strongly recommended.** The `setfacl -dR -m u:www-data:rx public/uploads` command is critical for ensuring `www-data` automatically gets the necessary read/execute permissions on files and directories newly created by `node_user` within `public/uploads`.
-*   If not using ACLs, managing group permissions and `setgid` bits (`chmod g+s`) can be complex.
-ACLs provide more granular and predictable control.
+*   The application code now attempts to set permissions `0o755` for directories and `0o644` for files during creation.
+This can act as a fallback if ACLs are not perfectly set up, but ACLs are preferred for robust permission inheritance.
-*   The `ensureUploadDirsExist` function in the app code *attempts* to create directories.
-The base permissions and ACLs set here are crucial for its success and for Nginx's subsequent access.
+*   If issues persist, use `namei -l /var/www/imagedrop/public/uploads/users/<userId>/.../image.png` immediately after an upload to trace permissions for each component of the path. `www-data` needs `x` on all directories and `r` on the file.

 ### 8. Start Application with PM2